 Jon studied psychology at the University of Tennessee in Knoxville and has also gained invaluable experience in local and national advertising in both television and radio.
 He lives in Alexandria, Virginia with his cat Ryder.

 Nancy Guglielmo is Vice President of the BITS Fraud Reduction Program, focused on identifying trends and examining risks associated with current and evolving fraud trends through information sharing forums and collaboration with law enforcement agencies, federal regulators and technology service providers.

 Previously, Guglielmo served in a variety of roles at HSBC including management positions in Fraud Policy, Fraud Strategy, and Privacy and Security.
 In addition, Guglielmo worked at Household Credit Services, the Department of the Navy and at AT&T focusing on Information Security, Business Analysis and Network and System Administration.

 Guglielmo has a Master in Business Administration in Finance from Golden Gate University and B.S. in Mathematics from Moravian College.

-Robert Hatch serves as Director & Counsel of Regulatory Affairs for the Financial Services Roundtable.
+Robert Hatch serves as Senior Director & Counsel of Regulatory Affairs for the Financial Services Roundtable.
 In this capacity, he coordinates FSR’s efforts in responding to a wide variety of actions taken by both financial regulators and the courts, with a specific focus on new policies required under the Dodd-Frank Act of 2010.
 He also acts as FSR’s regulatory subject matter expect in the areas of Risk Management and Lending and Leasing.

 Jill Hoffman serves as the Vice President of Government Affairs for Investment Management at the Financial Services Roundtable (FSR).
 FSR is the leading advocacy organization for America’s financial services industry.